jacobsimpson/pigeon_examples/README.md

 Small project explorations of the Pigeon PEG parser generator.

+Each subdirectory explores targeted aspect of using pigeon.

 ### Setup

 [Pigeon](https://github.com/mna/pigeon) is a parser generator.
 It is used as a